amishagupta18/Airline_Database_Management/README.md

 1. Download SQL code, and csv table files from main branch and create database in postgreSQL.
 2. Create a database in pgAdmin, right click the database and select "Query Tool" to query the database.

+## Steps to Upload the tables to your pgAdmin

+First, start by downloading the AirlineDatabase.tar file from the main branch to your local computer and the in your pgAdmin:
+1. Right click on your server, from the dropdown menu select Create and then database.
+2. After putting in the desired name of your database and saving it, right click on that database and select Restore, and upload this downloaded tar file** and under file type: select Tar and press save.
+3. In order to check whether the tar was uploaded to your database, under your database, go to Schemas>Public>Tables and the tables should show a 10 in brackets right next to it.

+**Make sure when trying to find the downloaded tar file from your File Explorer, the file type is changed to All Files.
+PgAdmin automatically assumes you are searching for a custom file**

 ## Implementation

 We processed data sets from [Kaggle.com](https://www.kaggle.com/), as well as other sources, using Python and imported our data into PGAdmin to build our database.
 Our build commands can be found in the [create_statements.sql](https://github.com/amishagupta18/Airline_Database_Management/blob/0197a6e94d04f0f4a677464d29f8eb3f6f218afb/Code/create_statements.sql) file under the **Code** directory in our repo and all the datsets that Kaggle would allow us to upload can be found in the **Data** directory.
 If you wish to review the python code we used to clean and genernate our data, it can be found in the [project_tables.ipynb](https://github.com/amishagupta18/Airline_Database_Management/blob/0197a6e94d04f0f4a677464d29f8eb3f6f218afb/Code/project_tables.ipynb) file under the **Code** directory in the repo.